 What is A Day at the Beach?

-AccesSurf’s signature program, A Day at the Beach is designed to create an An Ocean of Possibilities for participants and their families, by making ocean access and therapeutic recreation available to everyone.
+AccesSurf’s signature program, A Day at the Beach is designed to create An Ocean of Possibilities for participants and their families, by making ocean access and therapeutic recreation available to everyone.
 AccesSurf is an entirely volunteer-driven organization that comes equipped with loads of water safety knowledge, a team of expert surfers, lots of love, and some specialized equipment.
-Their seasoned team of volunteers assist those with disabilities–both physical and cognitive challenges–to get in ocean.
+Their seasoned team of volunteers assist those with disabilities–both physical and cognitive challenges–to get in the ocean.
 More specifically, their mission is to help children and adults with disabilities, and wounded veterans to discover their level of abilities in the ocean.